DrAnyKey/dr-simple-shortcodes-wp/README.md

-# dr-simple-shortcodes-wp
-DR Simple Shortcodes plugin for WordPress
+## DR Simple Shortcodes plugin for WordPress

+###How to install plugin

+1. Download the plugin
+2. Extract all the files.
+3. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
+4. Activate the plugin through the "Plugins" menu in WordPress.
+5. Go to plugin page in the left menu under "Settings".